testriscv/CometVivado/README.md

 ## Simulator
 To run the simulator execute the `comet.sim` in `<repo_root>/build/bin`.
 By default the simulator will execute the `matmul_int_4.riscv32` benchmark.
-You can provide a specific binary to be run by the simulator using the `-f <path_to_the_binary>` switch. the `-i` and `-o` switches are used to specify the benchmark's standard input and output respectively. the `--` switch allows to pass arguments to the benchmark that is being run by the simulator.
+You can provide a specific binary to be run by the simulator using the `-f <path_to_the_binary>` switch.

+The `-i` and `-o` switches are used to specify the benchmark's standard input and output respectively.

+The `--` switch allows to pass arguments to the benchmark that is being run by the simulator.